 Click on each icon below to see more...

-TREK e-bike can give you the extra juice with three levels of pedal assist if you want to approach your tour a little more leisurely.
+Depending on availability, and for an additional fee, our Premium Self-guided offering in Sri Lanka includes TREK Conduit+ e-bikes.
+You still pedal, stop and start as you would on any normal bike, but the TREK e-bike gives you a bit of extra juice with three levels of pedal assist, allowing you to approach your riding day in a more leisurely fashion.
 All our e-bikes are of the highest quality, fitted with dependable all-weather hydraulic disc brakes and are as lovingly maintained as our regular bike fleet.
 Read more about our e-bikes.

 Upgrade availability is limited, after making your online booking our support team will follow-up requesting your bicycle preference (TREK e-bike or regular).